laisen02/notion-heatmap/docs/context.md

 ---

 This guide provides an in-depth look at the structure and features of the **Notion Heatmap Web App**, detailing both front-end and back-end development processes, as well as the data flow and user interaction.
 This comprehensive overview ensures that developers can successfully implement and extend the application.

-# Development Guide
-For step on development the web app, please refer to (./development-guide.md).